-Family style dining, also known as casual style dining in the United States, offers moderately priced entrees from menus featuring a mix of classics cuisines, individualized with signature sauces, dips or other toppings cuisine.
+Family-style dining, also known as casual-style dining in the United States, offers moderately priced entrees from menus featuring a mix of classic cuisines, and often individualized with signature sauces, dips, or other toppings.

 What Makes a Restaurant Family Style

 The book "Running a Restaurant for Dummies" classifies casual-style dining as anything between fast food and fine dining.
 Trademarks of family-style dining may include:

 - Table service, rather than counter service

 - Full bar, usually separate from the dining room